thesephist/dotink/content/docs/overview.md

 ## A brief tour of Ink

 Let's get into the building blocks of Ink programs.
+You can follow along by installing the Ink interpreter from above, or on [Ink playground](https://play.dotink.co/).
 If you like to learn from studying short example programs, you might also like [Ink by Example](https://inkbyexample.com/).

 ### Values and operators